Little Man Tate - York Fibbers Live Review

 The Suffrajets were second on stage.
 I had heard a few demo tracks which I thought were strong musically but had concerns about the lead vocals on offer from Claire Wakeman.
 May I just say, Claire, I am sorry.
 You proved my initial concerns to be unwarranted.
 Belting out strong, clear and tuneful vocals with great supporting vocals from both Alex Gillings (Rhythm Guitar) and the gorgeous Vicky Kingston (Bass).

 Riotous punk rock is their main aim when on stage, this was shown at its best when joined on stage by part time merchandise salesman / part time punk rocker (with his band F*ck All Else To Do), Ribsy.
 He sang on the energetic 'Call The Police'.

 Looking every bit a headline act in the making they were worth the entrance fee alone.
 Gemma Clarke (possibly the best female drummer around and so fit) was amazing on drums.
 I've seen her previously drumming for Babyshambles and she was better than ever on this night for the Suffrajets.
 I recommend buying 'Going Nowhere' (released 20th March) which was one of the best songs in their set.

 To complete the night were the highly rated Little Man Tate.
 They lived up to the plaudits by sending shockwaves through Fibbers.
 Chants of LMT greeted the last note of the opening track, Man I Hate Your Band.
 The set managed to produce two crowd surfers which is no mean feat in Fibbers Bar.

 Jon Windle on lead vocals was happy, confident and damn near perfect.
 He showed how to work a crowd without even trying.
-I can'

 I can't remember a gig with excitement levels quite like this.
 People sang along to song after song (even grabbing the mike to join in where they could).